-This case study outlines a squirrel removal in markham where the squirrels had chewed through the roof vents as well as a old temporary roof repair that had been performed years ago from the homeowner.
+This case study outlines a squirrel removal in Markham where the squirrels had chewed through the roof vents as well as an old temporary roof repair that had been performed years ago by the homeowner.

 In the north end of Unionville, Toogood Pond Park attracts not only hikers and nature lovers, but also a diverse number of animal species including ducks, geese, and turtles.